SiegfriedBz/MERN-todos--render/client/README.md

-- React front end used to generate the build in backend_express directory
+- React front end used to generate the build in server directory